cadalyjr/pchem_intro/docs/math.md

 ~~What is this limit definition saying?~~

-  2. Diffentiation
-      - First Derivatives
-      [//]: # "I think this is a bad thing to summarize because there is context that needs to be given"
       - Second Derivatives and Beyond
-      [//]: # "I think this is a bad thing to summarize because there is context that needs to be given"
       - Critical Points
       - Inexact and Exact Differentials
         - Exact differential follows the Fundamental Theorem of Calculus s.t.